A place to live - Towns & Villages

 of the common land.

-is the focus of worldwide interest in Scotlands national poet,
+Dumfries is the focus of worldwide interest in Scotland’s national poet, Robert Burns.

 Castle Douglas is famed for its high quality local produce.